-A taxpayer is eligible to claim credits in accordance with the Program if the taxpayer does ALL the following:
+A taxpayer is eligible to claim credits in accordance with the Program if the taxpayer does ALL of the following:

-- Operates a business that is located in the State.
-For purposes of the Program, a business shall be deemed to be located in the State if it maintains regular operating hours at a Location. - Submits a Request for Pre-Approval and receives a Pre-Approval Letter from the Authority following payment of the requisite processing fee. - Satisfies specified statutory thresholds in a timely manner and, accordingly, (i) makes a Capital Investment and (ii) creates new Qualified Employment Positions ("QEPs"), as follows: - For locations in an Urban Area, the taxpayer makes a minimum Capital Investment (See Rules Section 5) and creates at least 25 new QEPs during the Initial Qualification Period; OR - For locations in a Rural Area, the taxpayer makes a minimum Capital Investment (See Rules Section 5) and creates at least five new QEPs during the Initial Qualification Period. - Submits a timely Application for Program credits and receives an Allocation Letter from the Authority. - Complies with the employer requirement set forth in A.R.S. § 23-214(B).
+- Submits a Request for Pre-Approval and receives a Pre-Approval Letter from Commerce following payment of the requisite processing fee. - Satisfies specified statutory thresholds in a timely manner and, accordingly, (i) makes a Capital Investment and (ii) creates new Qualified Employment Positions (QEPs), as follows: - For locations in a Metro Area, the taxpayer makes a Capital Investment of at least \$5 million and creates at least 25 new QEPs within a 12-month period ending not later than the close of the calendar year first following the calendar year in which the Pre-Approval Letter is issued; OR - For locations in any other area of the State, the taxpayer makes a Capital Investment of at least \$1 million and creates at least five new QEPs within a 12-month period ending not later than the close of the calendar year first following the calendar year in which the Pre-Approval Letter is issued.
+(These applicable threshold requirements are commonly referred to in these Rules as the "Statutory Thresholds.") - Submits a timely Application for Program credits and receives an Allocation Letter from Commerce. - Complies with the employer requirement set forth in A.R.S. § 23-214(B).